 I think I'm probably the only one in the media that decided to go back, look at the tapes, get the audio of the president, then the candidate during the campaign, then a private citizen, and all the times he's disavowed white supremacy, racism, and the likes of David Duke and the Ku Klux Klan.

-But they don't there's no perspective.
+But there's no perspective.

 They don't care.